DIFFUSION

 What mechanisms facilitate or hinder the diffusion of ideas/innovations across regions, and what insights can be drawn from diffusion literature?

-Currently, I am conducting research on the diffusion of smart classrooms in Bihar, India.
-This study provides a diffusion analysis of technological adoption in educational institutions, examining how modern innovations coexist with and sometimes reinforce traditional practices.
+Currently, I am working on two study related to diffusion: 1) the diffusion of smart classrooms in Bihar, India; 2) the global diffusion of school choice.
+The smart classroom diffusion study provides a diffusion analysis of technological adoption in educational institutions, examining how modern innovations coexist with and sometimes reinforce traditional practices.
 Through this work, I am trying to understand the complexities of technological diffusion in diverse cultural settings, offering insights into the broader patterns of cultural similarity and difference that emerge from global diffusion processes.

-My approach to public opinion research is informed by the following three questions:
+My work is informed by following theories and questions:

 Education